 For our families, your compassion is a bridge of encouragement and an answer to prayer.
 Men, who have seen their mothers, sisters, daughters, or others they care for go through such legal difficulties, often respond quickly and generously with their donations.
 [See, Case Excerpts and About Us].

 Most women, usually making less than men, donate regularly but in smaller amounts.
 Yet, the power of a dollar given by every woman in America would offer untold support to our struggling mothers.
 When protecting the care and custody of their children, lack of funds can happen to any mother mired in such unfortunate circumstances.
-Our active and compassionate response to assist them, our comprehensive acknowledgment, helps sustain families in great need.
+Your active and compassionate response to assist them, and your comprehensive acknowledgment, helps sustain families in great need.